kfdm/irssi-growl/README.md

     /set growl_net_client <Address of the computer receiving growl messages>
     /set growl_net_pass <Password on receiving computer>

+If you want to write those settings to your config file, make sure to save.

+    /save

-before finally registering and sending a test message
+Lastly you want to send the registration message to Growl and sending a test message to verify everything is setup properly.

     /growl-register
     /gn-test